ella-collins/ella-collins.github.io/index.md

 - Software engineer in Meituan  Inc., July 2023 - Now.
   - Protect the lives of millions of riders in the delivery process with multiple AI metholds.
   - Use LLM to recommend scenes/actions to improve the quality and efficiency of software development process.
-  - Explore : Use [MobileAgent](https://github.com/X-PLUG/MobileAgent) to perform software operations.
+  - Use [MobileAgent](https://github.com/X-PLUG/MobileAgent) to perform software operations.
   <!-- [Demo]() -->

 # Education
 ------
 - M.Eng in Electronic and information engineering, Peking University, Sept.
-2020 - July 2023.
+2020 - July 2023. [[transcript](assets/transcript/Undergraduate_transcript.pdf)]
 - BE in Software Engineering, Xidian University, Sept.
 2016 - Jul.
 2020.

 # Internship